Moustikitos/micro-server/docs/request.md

 endpoints, SSL configuration, and content decoding based on MIME types.

 ## Classes
+  - RequestCache: a caching service for python HTTP Request.
   - Endpoint: Represents an HTTP endpoint with dynamic attribute handling and customizable request methods.